-Woollen jumpers and warming cuppas will soon become necessities, and after a day of braving rain or snow, home should always be the haven you look forward to reaching.
+Woollen jumpers and warming cuppas are necessities, and after a day of braving rain or snow, home should always be the haven you look forward to reaching.

 However, when an incident happens around the home which requires emergency repairs, this safe haven may not seem quite as comforting.
 Whether it’s a broken window or a burst pipe, these things may be unavoidable, but you shouldn’t allow them to compromise your comfort.
 The roof over your head is designed to keep out the elements after all, so don’t let a leak quite literally rain on your parade.

 Such issues are all too common, and can cost the homeowner a lot in both anxiety and expense.
 This is especially true when the boiler or central heating is concerned, as boiler repairs aren’t something the average homeowner should attempt themselves.
 Assistance from a Gas Safe registered engineer is vital to ensure the safety of your home, but this professional help will of course come at a cost, even more so if the emergency occurs outside of normal working hours.
 For this reason, having insurance for your boiler can be a real blessing if it’s the depths of winter and the heating packs in.

 Finding quality boiler cover: seven key features to check

 Boiler breakdown cover can be found both standalone as well as part of a wider Home Emergency Cover policy.
 Before searching, it’s important to understand that this insurance is designed for homeowners only – if you currently rent your home, regardless of whether it’s a flat or a mansion, then the cover is not available to you.
 This would be for the landlord themselves to arrange, and there will be different policies available to them.